 Purpose Requests the processor to enter or leave debug state.
 It also clears the sticky exception bits present in the DBGDSCR.
 Usage constraints There are no usage constraints.
 Configurations Available in all configurations.
+Attributes See the register summary in Table 9-1 on page 9-8.
 Figure 9-5 on page 9-20 shows the DBGDRCR bit assignments.